Ank9812/deep_learning/andrewng-p-1-neural-network-deep-learning.md

   Then `d(z)/d(x) = d(z)/d(y) * d(y)/d(x)`
 - The video illustrates a big example.
   - ![](https://raw.githubusercontent.com/ashishpatel26/DeepLearning.ai-Summary/master/1-%20Neural%20Networks%20and%20Deep%20Learning/Images//03.png)
-- We compute the derivatives on a graph from right to left and it will be a lot more easier.

 - `dvar` means the derivatives of a final output variable with respect to various intermediate quantities.

 ### Logistic Regression Gradient Descent